priscilapower/voucherpool/readme.md

 2- Set your mysql host, user and password on .env file.

+3- Install the dependecies from composer.

+`composer install`

-3- Run the migrate in your root path to create the tables.
+4- Run the migrate in your root path to create the tables.

 `php artisan migrate`

-4- If you want, run the seeder to create fake data.
+5- If you want, run the seeder to create fake data.

 `php artisan db:seed`

-5- Now it's just start the server.
+6- Now it's just start the server.

 `php -S localhost:8000 -t public`